Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 ![](assets/p34.png)
 <br/><br/>

 We now will have a bunch of fields to fill in.
 The first is "Data connection name."
 I just called mine `Snowflake HOL` given this is a "Snowflake DataRobot Hands On Lab."
 For the driver dropdown, go ahead and choose the recommanded one Next, paste the url we just copied into the "address" box.
 Our "db" will be `CUSTOMER_DATA` and the "warehouse" is `COMPUTE_WH`.
 Finally, lets go ahead and add two more parameters.
-By clicking the "Add parameter box," let search for the "role" parameter and set it to `SYSADMIN` and then "schema" and set it to `PUBLIC`.
+By clicking the "Add parameter box," let search for the "role" parameter and set it to `ACCOUNTADMIN` and then "schema" and set it to `PUBLIC`.
 Click "Add data connection"

 ![](assets/p35.png)
 <br/><br/>